-Or by telephone at (417) 873-7232.
+By telephone at (417) 873-7343, or email at businessoffice@drury.edu.

 How Drury Tuition is Paid

 Educational costs are met by Drury families in three ways:

 - 1. The full cost may be covered by personal or family resources.
 The total bill is paid in full two weeks before the start of the semester or a percentage of the full amount is paid and that balance is due in accordance with the deferred payment plan. - 2.
 The student may qualify for financial aid that is awarded directly through the university and is credited to the student's bill by the Business Office.
 These kinds of financial aid awards are made annually and the amount awarded is divided equally between charges for the fall and spring semesters.